Semester Allocations by College/Department

 |Becker||TEST:9999 w/EXMP:2222||9:30am MWF||1||1||1||TEST is admin home, so it is counted.||3|

 - Only administrative home courses will be counted towards the department's allocations.

-Since the entire allocation of 9 has been used at 11:30 in this example, the TEST department would not be allowed to schedule additional classes at the 11:30 a.m. hour in general assignment classrooms.
+Since the entire allocation of 9 has been used at 11:30 in this example, the TEST department would not be allowed to schedule additional classes at the 11:30 a.m. hour in university classrooms.
 Rather an alternate class time where lower allocation usage occurs should be selected for any additional courses.
 Furthermore, the TEST department will also be required to reduce their allocation at the 11:30 a.m. slot by shifting a course or two into a lower utilized class time slot.